 This is a mechanical part of the job.
 It is a sponge when it comes to dishes or your skin.
 We use different types of brushes, pads for our rotary machine.
 We have carpet brush for agitating the pre-spray for carpet cleaning, diamond brushes at different grids when it comes to stone and hard floor to agitate the cleaning solution.
 For wood we use different grids of sanding paper to achieve the desired effect.

 CHAT – basics of cleaning – summary

 Can you put a price tag on your health?
 Probably not.
 Can you put a price tag on time?
 Probably yes.
-This may be one of the reasons why some cleaning firms may be more expensive than others.
+This may be one of the reasons why some cleaning firms might be more expensive than others.
 Some will use strong chemistry in order to save time.
-We’d rather spend a bit more time and value the biggest value witch is our health.
+We’d rather spend a bit more time and value the biggest treasure which is our health.
+Health is the new wealth.
 Price and value are very different aspects.
 It all depends on priorities.

 The best way to minimise chemical use is good maintenance.